JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 * Unless specifically stated, all code is pseudo-code, not copied directly from Probot.
 I'll be oversimplifying some code so that we don't have to think about edge-cases and complications.
 * Many parts of Probot have been extracted into smaller modules (shoutout [@gr2m](https://twitter.com/gr2m)).
 We'll talk about how they work, but you'll probably just want to use them directly.
+* There's a lot of code here - if you're looking at something and wanting for some more explanation, please [tell me](https://twitter.com/JasonEtco)!

 ## Probot is an opinionated Express server